 3. How efficient is plastic recycling?

 One of the great issues with plastics lies within the disposal of these materials.
-As plastics cannot be decomposed for a long time, this means that we should have to use them for longer time before they decompose.
+As plastics take a long time to decompose, we should have to use them for a longer amount of time.
 A way to accomplish this is by recycling plastic.

 Plastic recycling is about taking scraps of plastic and reprocessing them for it to be useful again.
 The goal of this process is to lessen the pollution of plastic while not harming the integrity of its components.
 This process has been made to help conserve and protect the remaining resources we have.